Visas and Entrance Formalities

-The requirement of a visa to enter Germany depends on the citizenship as well as the planned length of stay of the visitor.
-The following is an overview of the most important German visa and entrance regulations.
+The requirement of a visa to enter Germany depends on the citizenship as well as on the planned length of visitor's stay.

 European Union (EU), European Economic Area and Switzerland